cran/BiodiversityR/README.md

 ## Generate the plot

+With a similar methodology as available in **ordicluster**, higher clustering levels in the hierarchy can be removed via variable *prune* available from the results for nodes and branches.

 ``` r
 plotgg4 <- ggplot() +
     geom_vline(xintercept = c(0), color = "grey70", linetype = 2) +